Hobbies and interests

 Finalist

-I’m a driven student and activist who aspires to create a more equitable world that includes people of color and those of low income in the privileges of living in safe environmental spaces.
+I’m a driven student and advocate who aspires to create a more equitable world that includes people of color and those of low income in the privileges of living in a safe environment.
 I am passionate about learning how to mobilize people to support policy that works to eliminate racially differentiated risk.
-I am interested in global environmental policy, but I believe that we cannot truly advocate for change on a global scale without solving the public health crisis in the United States that is the product of historic discrimination against and divestment from BIPOC communities.
+I am interested in global environmental policy and its intersection with public health advocacy and the undoing of historic discrimination against BIPOC communities.

 Education